-- Standard procedures involve paying vendors by electronic funds transfer.
-Please provide your banking information using the Electronic Funds Transfer authorization form(PDF) and submit it according to the instructions on the form.
+- Electronic Funds Transfer (EFT): Suppliers can provide EFT banking information using the Electronic Funds Transfer authorization form(PDF) and submit it according to the instructions on the form.

 - Sandia requires a W-9 form to substantiate taxpayer reporting name and tax identification numbers (TINs) prior to opening supplier accounts for contracting.
 We match TINs through an online IRS system to validate the information.
 Accuracy and efficiency in the management and expenditure of federal funds is paramount.
 Completed forms can be emailed to iSupplier@sandia.gov.

 - Foreign suppliers need to submit IRS form W-8BEN if a foreign individual or IRS form W-8BEN-E if a foreign entity in order to claim tax treaty benefits for eligible payments and to assist with OFAC (Office of Foreign Assets Control) compliance.
 Completed forms can be emailed to iSupplier@sandia.gov.

 Sandia is permitted by the state to issue Non-Taxable Transaction Certificates (NTTCs) to our vendors for most of our purchase transactions.
 However, listed below are exceptions that prevent Sandia from being able to issue a NTTC: